 The lender for Shops in Georgetown retains any excess cash flow from the property until the required interest coverage ratio is met, as defined in the loan agreement.
-The Shops in Georgetown intends to refinance the existing mortgage loan payable upon maturity.
+On November 6, 2023 the Shops in Georgetown refinanced the existing mortgage loan payable with a maturity date of November 6, 2026.

 Contributions, distributions and allocations of profits and losses from the unconsolidated real estate partnership will be funded, distributed and allocated to the partners in accordance with the provisions of the related partnership agreements and in proportion to their respective ownership percentages.
 The fair value of the Fund's ownership interest is based on the fair value of the net assets of the unconsolidated partnership and considers the distribution provisions of the related partnership agreement.
-The Fund had no unfunded capital commitments to the unconsolidated real estate partnership as of December 31, 2022.
+The Fund had no unfunded capital commitments to the unconsolidated real estate partnership as of December 31, 2023.